cs-fullstack-fall-2018/javascript-review-10-questions-participation-cgarciapieto/README.md

 <hr/>
 _______________________________
+KEY:Incorrect (correct answer is 4)
 I choose 1)

 ### Try/Catch/Throw
 MSJS practice question 19

 The body of the HTML page contains the following script:
 ```
     <script>
              var fileInfo = 'Could not process the file';